Updated Health & Safety Measures

 - Field trips and events: There will be no site-wide events or trips, but classes may participate in either trips or events if there is no close contact with students from other Stable Groups or the public.
 In some sites, trips and events could be cancelled or postponed until further notice.

-- Covering coughs and sneezes: We will continue to model and teach them how to safely cover coughs and sneezes with tissues or elbows.
-We will help students remember to wash hands after touching their face or covering their coughs and sneezes.
+- Covering coughs and sneezes: We will continue to model and teach students how to safely cover coughs and sneezes with tissues or elbows.
+We will help students remember to wash their hands after touching their face or covering their coughs and sneezes.

 - Travel: Please pay close attention to the CDC’s guidance around coronavirus protocols and travel to specific regions.
 If you travel to regions of concern, you will need to follow CDC guidance for quarantining yourself and your family before returning to KinderCare.

 - Testing and vaccinations: We require weekly COVID-19 testing for all unvaccinated staff.
 We’re working with each of our unvaccinated teachers and staff members to make sure their weekly testing is performed accurately and thoroughly, and that anyone who tests positive for COVID-19 remains out of the program until they’re back to full health.